 Struggling with ideas on what to do at the moment?
 If you've reached the end of Netflix and the idea of spending another day on the sofa looking at memes is too much to bear, it's time to change up your routine and get those creative juices flowing.

 Staying at home may be limiting but it doesn't need to be boring - from learning a language to organising your wardrobe, updating your CV to writing a novel, there's plenty of fun and productive things you can take up to pass the time - why not start right now?

 1. Set goals

 Productivity is about progress - it's about breaking our long-term goals down into daily action so that we can grow and develop.
-Yes, we have an abundance of free time on our hands at the moment but that doesn’t mean having to spend every second of the day rushing about in a bid to get everything done.
-Instead, by setting regular daily or weekly goals we can prioritise what's really important without feeling overwhelmed or overstretched.
 Depending on what you're looking to accomplish, there's a range of goal-planning journals and notebooks covering everything from cleaning, exercise and diet to business and life goals.
 We're particularly obsessed with Mrs Hinch's The Little Book of Lists.

 2. Learn a language

 Remember all those times you said you'd learn Italian, Spanish or French but just couldn't find a spare minute?
 Here's your chance.
 With a wide selection of YouTube videos and online tutorials at your disposal, why not use this time to learn a completely new language.